bencer3283/bencer3283.github.io/experiences/AssociateCurator.md

 layout: page
 header:
     background-color: "#fabb00"
+title: Associate curator, VIBES
 ---

-# Associate Curator
 `VIBES, 5th Art Exhibition of photography at CKHS, 2018`

 ---

-## Description:
 As a curator, I have to lead a team of around 15 members.
-My work includes the selection of the collection, arranging different category, and a lot of digital design.
+My work includes the selection of the collection, arranging different display category, and a lot of digital design.

+The exhibition display the photography work of CKPC in recent year.
+The highlight is the news photo works that depicted the incidents around CK high school as well as the taipei city.

 ![Marketing cards for the exhibition, which is made by me](https://i.imgur.com/cRroKHb.jpg)
 ![Marketing cards for the exhibition, which is made by me](https://i.imgur.com/pjIBSpS.jpg) &uarr; Marketing cards for the exhibition, which is made by me

+## Relevent skills:
+- Adobe illustrator, Photoshop, Indesign